-Anne Allen's sister was Amelia/Amy Allen, born in Galbally, Limerick, circa 1844, who married John Chamberlain in Galbally in 1872.
+Anne Allen's sister was Amelia/Amy Allen, born in Galbally, Limerick, circa 1844, to Robert Allen and Sarah Airey, and who married John Chamberlain in Galbally in 1872.

 John Chamberlain was the son of John Chamberlain Senior and of Margaret Drew who were recorded as marrying in St. John's Parish, Limerick City on 5th February 1812, and who lived at Caherconlish, Co.
 Limerick.